Measures#

 ../_images/RBDCA_RBDSUCA_2022_Partial_ClassDiagram.png

-Figure 8 River Basin Management Plan, international Coordination and Progress since the previous cycle - 3rd cycle - OBSOLETE
+Figure 16 River Basin Management Plan, international Coordination and Progress since the previous cycle - 3rd cycle#

-• The reporting of the pomCoordinationArt5SWMI, pomCoordinationIRBMPPoM, pomCoordinationRoofReport and pomCoordinationFinancial attributes is only required for international RBDs.
+• The pomCoordinationArt5SWMI, pomCoordinationIRBMPPoM, pomCoordinationRoofReport and pomCoordinationFinancial attributes are only required for international RBDs.

 classDiagram